#1 Home Improvement Retailer

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
 Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your E Spokane Garden Center, online, or on our mobile app.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your E Spokane Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores